 When designing our harrow tine we tested many different types of steel hardness and thickness.
 Our testing showed that anything over 1/2" (.5") diameter was too sluggish and collected too much trash.
 Plus, mild steel is prone to wear prematurely and/or spread open.
 We attempted heat treating the tines, but like cast iron it made the tine too brittle and was prone to break when hit.

 Therefore we decided to use a high-quality slimmer steel rod to form our tine.
-The high-quality rod, combined with our precise manufacturing techniques, creates a harrow tine that can last three times longer than inferior foreign imports.
+This high-quality rod, combined with our precise manufacturing techniques, creates a harrow tine that can last three times longer than inferior foreign imports.

 We begin with a 1/2" (.5") 1038 carbon spring steel rod.
 The rod is then drawn (or pulled) through a .452" die.
 This is the real secret to our tine strength, because by drawing the steel it gives the steel rod an additional 20,000 lbs. tensile strength!
 By drawing the steel, rather than heat treating our tine, we increase the steel strength without compromising the steel's integrity.